 This section shows the communication parameter settings of the DeviceNet Digital Input.
 The Baud Rate and port-specific Mac IDs are shown as well as the Timeout.
-The baud rate can be changed through the drop-down menu.
+Use the dropdown menu to change the baud rate.

 Analog Backup Parameter Settings of DeviceNet